Volumes of moduli spaces of hyperbolic surfaces with cone points: Introduction

-where $\chi_{g,n}=2-2g-n$. \end{corollary} The relations in Corollary~\ref{old} follow from both the intersection theory arguments of \cite{DNoWei} and more direct geometric arguments via the degeneration of the K\"ahler metric in the limit.
+\end{corollary} The relations in Corollary~\ref{old} are a consequence of Corollary~\ref{th:vol} together with the intersection theory arguments of \cite{DNoWei}.
+An alternative more direct geometric argument can be given using the degeneration of the K\"ahler metric $\gpl$ in the limit.
 The next corollary is a positivity result. \begin{corollary}

 \end{corollary} The coefficients of Mirzakhani's polynomials are non-negative, hence positivity of the polynomials on $\mathbf{L}\in\br^n_{\geq 0}$ is obvious, even without the volume interpretation.
-The inequality \eqref{positive} is not obvious as a property of the polynomials.
-The general case of imaginary $L_j$ is subtler as shown in the following example.
+The inequality \eqref{positive} is not obvious as a property of the polynomials since the general case of imaginary $L_j$ is subtler, as shown in the following example.